Frequently Asked Questions About Land Condemnation In North Carolina

 Should I Get My Property Appraised During Land Condemnation?

 An appraisal is an opinion of value given by an expert, typically a professional real estate appraiser.
-It is usually a good idea to obtain an opinion of value by a person with knowledge, such as a professional appraiser or real estate broker.
-Our law firm typically enlists the help of a qualified appraiser as a usual first step in your case.
+Because the government will have their own appraiser determine what the “just value” of your property is, it’s important to have someone on your side to ensure it’s a fair offer.
+Our eminent domain attorneys typically enlist the help of a qualified appraiser as a usual first step with our clients, and we recommend you do the same.
 This will help you and your lawyer to determine the appropriate value to be put on your real estate, whether in negotiations with the government or in court.

 Often, particularly in transportation-related acquisitions, the government may take only a portion of the property, such as a certain number of feet adjacent to a right of way for a roadway widening.
 In such a case, the government must pay not only for the amount of property actually taken, but for the damage occurring to the remainder of the property.
 Frequently, the remainder of the property will become less valuable because of the loss of the part taken, such as because of loss of access or because the remaining property is less useful than it was prior to the taking.

 At What Point Should I Contact an Eminent Domain Attorney?